anthony-frion/Stochastic_CODA/README.md

 Zinchenko, Vadim, and David S. Greenberg.
 "Combined Optimization of Dynamics and Assimilation with End-to-End Learning on Sparse Observations." arXiv preprint arXiv:2409.07137 (2024).

+Our code is extends the code of this earlier work, which is available [here](https://github.com/m-dml/coda).

 **Usage:**

 One can generate a Lorenz-96 dataset using the [mdml-tools](https://codebase.helmholtz.cloud/m-dml/mdml-tools/-/blob/main/mdml_tools/scripts/generate_lorenz_data.py) repository, or directly download pre-generated data from [here](https://drive.google.com/drive/folders/1TtajmBWNDLs58cw34F7Q8mrEd-TgMTwT?usp=sharing).